Tax alert

 • AMT doesn’t apply in the year of death—it may be beneficial to plan to donate through your will

-• work backwards when determining how much to donate so you can prepare and plan for any AMT payable.
+• Work backwards when determining how much to donate so you can prepare and plan for any AMT payable.

-• manage your taxable income for future years to ensure you get a credit from any additional tax paid under AMT which can be credited against regular tax for up to seven years
+• Manage your taxable income for future years to ensure you get a credit from any additional tax paid under AMT which can be credited against regular tax for up to seven years.

 Takeaway